pedroliman/verdict/docs/index.md

 Getting started with Verdict is easy!

 Here, we show an example of a Verdict judging pipeline that enables us to achieve SOTA  **(+14.5% over GPT-4o)** on the ExpertQA hallucination detection dataset.
 The intuition is simple.
-We define a judging protocol that is an ensemble of three copies of a sub-protocol, which consists of
+We define a judging protocol that consists of

 1. A GPT-4o judge who initially determines whether a hallucination is present
-2. A second verification GPT-4o-mini judge who reviews and validates the first judge's reasoning and decision
+2. A second verification GPT-4o judge who reviews and validates the first judge's reasoning and decision

-The results of each verification judge are then aggregated using a majority vote.
+We then repeat this process 3 times, and aggregate the resulting validated scores using a majority vote.

 ### Verdict Pipelines & Prompts
 Let's sketch this idea out using the Verdict DSL.
 We'll define a `judge_then_verify` protocol, layer 3 of them into an ensemble using a `Layer`, and aggregate the results with a `MaxPoolUnit`.
 Using the `>>` operator to define a dependency between LLM calls, we can compose arbitrarily complex judge protocols as shown below.